astrothesaurus/UAT/.github/ISSUE_TEMPLATE/suggest-new-concept.md

 Provide your preferred label for the new concept

 **Describe the concept**
 Does this new concept relate to any other terms already found in the UAT?
 Can you describe that relationship?
 What does the new concept mean?
-Is it very generic or common?
+Is it more general or specific?

 **Describe where the concept fits within the existing hierarchy** Don't forget that concepts can exist in multiple locations within the UAT.